 It makes it so convenient to store, retrieve and transfer old digital photos in case we lost the original pictures in the hard form.
 Scanning old photos brings lots of incentives like we can make more copies, edit pictures, print them on canvas and make a digital collection with ease.

-Scanning old pictures and negatives require specialized photo scanners that have the capacity to scan high-resolution images in detail and transform them into digital photos.
+Scanning old pictures and negatives requires specialized photo scanners that have the capacity to scan high-resolution images in detail and transform them into digital photos.

 Most people think that a mobile phone can do a job like a photo scanner to scan and transfer pictures or negatives into a digital one, but there will be a hell of a difference in the quality, sharpness, and feel of a scanner scanned image and image taken a smartphone camera.